-PHYSICAL DESCRIPTION: This product is a smooth paste with a slightly solvent odor and comes in 51 colors.
+Physical Description: This product is a smooth paste with a slightly medicinal odor and comes in various colors.

-HEALTH HAZARDS: CAUTION!
+Health Hazards: WARNING!
+Contains compounds suspected to cause adverse effects on fertility (based on animal data).
 May cause eye, skin, and respiratory tract irritation, especially if exposure is prolonged.
-May be harmful if ingested.
+May be harmful if ingested or in contact with skin.
 May cause skin sensitization in susceptible individuals.
-Contains trace amounts of crystalline silica, a known human carcinogen by inhalation.
+Contains compound that may cause adverse effects to the blood system with repeated exposure.
+Contains compounds that are suspected reproductive toxins.
+Contains a trace compound (Crystalline Silica), that is a known human carcinogen by inhalation of particles; however, due to the form of this product, this hazard is expected to be negligible.

-FLAMMABILITY HAZARD: This product is combustible and can ignite if exposed to high temperature or direct flame.

-REACTIVITY HAZARD: This product is not reactive.
+Flammability Hazard: This product is combustible and can ignite if exposed to high temperature for a prolonged period or to direct flame.
+Reactivity Hazard: This product is not reactive.

-ENVIRONMENTAL HAZARD: This product has not been tested for environmental impact.
-This product contains a compound that can cause chronic aquatic toxicity.
+Environmental Hazard: This product has not been tested for environmental impact.
+This product contains compounds that can cause chronic aquatic